Window Batons Resource

 THINGS TO KNOW

 This type of baton hangs in front of the drapery, offering easy access to a guest in the room.
-Its construction utilizes a plastic stiffener and a connection with both the drapery and the master carrier, resulting in a reinforced draw.
+Its construction utilizes a plastic stiffener and a connection with both the drapery and the master carrier; this creates a reinforced draw.

-This baton uses a small clip which attaches directly to the master carrier hanging behind the drape and therefore is often referred to as a hidden baton.
-Clip batons are not recommended for use with large treatments, as they are not as stable as batons with adaptors.
+This baton uses a small clip which attaches directly to the master carrier that hangs behind the drape.
+Usually referred to as a hidden baton, these are not recommended for use with large treatments as they are not as sturdy as batons with adaptors.

-ADA standards specify that the reach may not exceed 48” off the floor and treatments may be controlled without having to grasp, pinch, or twist the wrist to operate.
-The most cost effective way to meet these standards is a baton with a looped end.
-Motorized drapery with a remote control is also an option to meet ADA standards.
+ADA Standards specify that the reach may not surpass 48” off the floor and window treatments may be controlled without having to grip, pinch, or rotate the wrist to maneuver.
+A baton with a looped end is the most cost-effective way to meet ADA standards.
+Motorized treatments with a remote control is another option to meet ADA standards.